 Sun and Moon in Aquarius rise the courage to take a quantum leap in life, when you “might as well jump.
 Jump!” as Eddie Van Halen (born with Sun and Moon in Aquarius) puts it.

 A question on an Aquarius New Moon is: “What can I do to make this world a better place both for the present and next generations?”

 The degree of the New Moon, or Lunation point, indicates an area of life that will operate as Intent and driving force during the next cycle.

-Since this New Moon takes place right at the entrance of the Sun in Aquarius, the degree of the New Moon is at 8° 15′ Aquarius.
 In astroshamanic work this position (lunation point) is first identified in the natal chart by noticing in which house of your chart is located and if there are planets nearby.
 The next step involves establishing a direct rapport with the lunation point by entering the Astroshamanic Circle, which is often represented as a circle on the floor divided into 12 sectors.

 In the Sacred Circle the person in this case sits or stands in the sign of Aquarius for at least five minutes, opening up to what comes to her mind, emotions and body, taking note of whatever calls her attention, no matter how insignificant or distracting.

 In the successive days, as the Moon moves on to Pisces, Aries, etc. the person can follow its path and position herself in the other signs, opening up to further insights and taking note of them.